parasek/concretecms-theme/README.md

 ## <a name="multiple-docker-servers"></a>Multiple Docker Servers

-1. If you want to run multiple docker servers at the same time, you have to set unique name/ports in .env file, for example:
+1. If you want to run multiple Docker servers at the same time, you have to set unique name/ports in .env file, for example:

     ```
     APP_NAME=othername